 Step 2: Scrape, Feather Sand, and Spot Prime

-Once the surface is dry, we turn to removing any minute blemishes that weren’t taken care of during power washing.
+Once the surface is dry, we turn to remove any minute blemishes that weren’t taken care of during power washing.
 Some of these remaining issues include small paint flakes or damaged areas in need of repair.
 We hand-scrape the surface to remove those rough spots, and then we feather sand to smooth the surface and blend in any minor repairs.
 Feather sanding makes for a seamless finish, which also helps create the best surface for painting.
 Once the walls are ready to go, we spot prime to help the bare wood prepare for the paint coat later on.
 Spot priming is also effective for localized failures to ensure they won’t show up through the top coat.

 Step 3: Re-Caulk Cracking Caulk